CodeLouisville/CodeLouisvilleStudentToolkit/Code-Louisville-Student-Toolkit.md

 This document describes tactics for success in Code Louisville's Front-End Web Development (FEWD) session.

-Tactics include use of time, engagement in required activities, engagement with mentors and Code Louisville staff, and using other tools and resources.
+Tactics include use of time, engagement in required activities, working with mentors and Code Louisville staff, and using other tools and resources.

 ## Use of time